Searching for a place where you'll feel loved, inspired, and challenged? Then H.U.M.C. may be for you. Come check us out! Sunday Service is at 9 a.m.

 The Cooperating Ministries Food Pantry is made up several churches in the area that works together to provide food for those in need.
 It is housed here at Hartford United Methodist Church.
 They distribute food every Thursday from 3 pm - 6 p.m.
 They are able to provide the food because they get generous donations from many people in our town, the Pokagon Fund has awarded them grants, The Four Winds Casino also helps out at Thanksgiving, Christmas and Easter, Catholic Charities also donates food to the food pantry, along with many of our local farms will give produce and fresh fruit when they are able to.
 They have been lucky to get donations from Burnett packing and the local Harding's store as well.

-For the Month of February our Mission Offerings will be going towards Human Relations Sunday.
-We will accept offering for the month of February.
+For the Month of March our Mission Offerings will be going towards UMCOR.
+We will accept offering for the month of March.

 Tammy playing at the United Women of Faith Christmas party 2025